unbit/uwsgi-docs/Glossary.rst

   master
       uWSGI's built-in prefork+threading multi-worker management mode,
       activated by flicking the ``master`` switch on.
-For all practical serving deployments it's not really a good idea *not* to use master mode.
+For all practical serving deployments it is generally a good idea to use master mode.